 Paul Thompson is a former offensive standout at the NCAA level who is slowly adjusting his game to the pros.
 He is sturdily built and while not overly physical, he possesses a high compete level.
 He is also a very good stick-handler and scores a lot of his goals in traffic.
 Thompson is at his most effective when he is playing physically in the opponents end.
 He is particularly good at forcing his way into the blue paint around the net to score garbage goals.

 As far as things that need improvement, Thompson's skating could use an upgrade.
 It's not bad, but improving it would vastly benefit his offensive game.
-As with many other young pros, he could probably stand to upgrade his defensive game as well.
+He also needs to get fasters in order for his game to translate to the next level.

-Thompson will continue to improve his overall game at the AHL level.
+Thompson will play the 2013-14 season in the AHL.
 He projects as a top-nine forward and power-play specialist.